Thor Industries to buy German caravan maker Hymer

-FRANKFURT (Reuters) - U.S.-based recreational vehicle maker Thor Industries (THO.N) has agreed to buy German family-owned peer Erwin Hymer Group in a deal valuing the company at 2.1 billion euros ($2.45 billion)including debt, Thor said on Tuesday.
+FRANKFURT, Sept 18 (Reuters) - U.S.-based recreational vehicle maker Thor Industries has agreed to buy German family-owned peer Erwin Hymer Group in a deal valuing the company at 2.1 billion euros ($2.45 billion)including debt, Thor said on Tuesday.

 The deal, which was flagged by Reuters last week, will see Thor pay the bulk of the price in cash.
 It will also issue 2.3 million of its shares to the Hymer family.